malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

-The most common way to address (2) is by consuming a source that adheres to the [GTFS] (General Transit Feed Specification), the defacto standard for transit data that is published by the majority of transit agencies.
+The most common way to address (2) is by consuming a source that adheres to the [GTFS] (General Transit Feed Specification), the defacto standard for transit data that is published by many transit agencies.
 It has complementary [static][GTFS static] and [realtime][GTFS realtime] flavors, and we need both sources to get the most accurate data for our dashboard.